YannicP/yannicp/index.md

 - people that payd more, and were passengers in a higher class were more likely to survive.

 #### Setting up and training a heaviliy regularized Neural Network
+Neural Networks have the disadvantage of overfitting if no countermeasures are taken.
+Especially when little data is present (as is the case here), they tend to follow the training data too closely, making overfitting a daunting challeng.
+To combat this, there are various techniques available:

+- Regularizing the loss function: Penalizing the loss if the networks weights get too large
+- Using dropout: Deactivating random connections during training does not allow the network to lean on specific features too heavily
+- Early stopping: Stopping training early can lead to better results, as the weights have not yet converged to values that model the training set optimally

 The Neural Networks structure is as follows:
 1. Input Layer: droput rate 0.2